UGSDW/ugsdw.github.io/together/faq/index.md

 obligation to bargain with us, represented by UGSDW, as equals over things like wages and workplace protections.
 In fact, SGA has passed a resolution in support of UGSDW this past semester.

-### I heard the administration say student workers are not employees.
-Why?

-Grinnell has a student “employment” office; on-campus “employment” is part of many of our members’ financial aid packages; we are “employees” on Grinnell’s tax forms.
-But why, when we want to unionize, are we suddenly not employees?

-Grinnell doesn’t want student workers to unionize.
-To stop us, they’re trying a controversial legal tactic—claiming we’re not employees, and so not covered by federal labor law.
-This would strip us of our right to organize for a better workplace, and their obligation to listen to us.
-The National Labor Relations Board [ruled](https://www.nlrb.gov/news-outreach/news-story/board-student-assistants-covered-nlra-0) in 2016 that this very argument “deprived an entire category of workers of the protections” by federal labor law.
-Now the administration is hoping that Trump appointees on the labor board will side with them.

 ### Further questions?